Air Force Personnel (3F0X1) specialist support other airmen with essential information and resources for their position.

 Individuals in this position must have, at minimum, a High School Diploma or GED.

-Individuals must take/pass the Administrative ASVAB Air Force requirement.
+Individuals must take/pass the Administrative ASVAB Air Force requirement with a minimum score of 59.

 Qualifications